arillo/Backbone.Facetr/README.md

 It works flawlessly up to 2500 items; computation starts getting slower with 5000 - 10000 items.
 This is however an early version; optimizations may improve performance in future realeases.

-If you decide to use Facetr on one of your projects, contact us, we would be glad to add the link to your project in the [examples](#examples) section.
+If you decide to use Facetr in one of your projects, contact us, we would be glad to add the link to your project in the [examples](#examples) section.

 ### <a name="installation"></a> INSTALLATION